-Installed by Either: • Manual configuration (without which, code internals supply the default) Download of device policy that sets the value to True.
-Computer preference [Registry]\Managesoft\Tracker\CurrentVersion
+- Manual configuration (without which, code internals supply the default) - Download of device policy that sets the value to True.

 PerformOracleListenerScan

 When PerformOracleListenerScan is True (or not set), the inventory component (ndtrack) checks process listings to discover Oracle listeners running on the local device, and if any are found, prepares a .disco file listing all Oracle Database instances identified by the local Oracle listener(s) (the database instances themselves may be on the same local device, or on a different server).
 When this preference is false, or when no listeners are found, no Oracle .disco file is prepared for the local device.